 The eukaryotic genome analysis team studies the structure and evolution of eukaryotic genomes [using data] from sequencing projects, in partnership with laboratories from the Institut Genomique, or in collaboration with outside laboratories.
-For these analyses, three main aspects have been developed: assembly, annotation and genomic analysis.

 We have analyzed the DNA sequence of the fish, Tetraodon nigroviridis because of its very small size, 8 times smaller than the human sequence.
 The level of conservation of genes of these two species after 400 million years of evolution since their separation made it possible for us to estimate the number of genes in humans in 2000.
 In 2004, the reconstitution in silico of the chromosomes of Tetraodon provided evidence for a whole genome duplication event in this lineage.
 This duplication, which is called 3R by evolutionary biologists, had been previously suggested as one of the hypotheses which could explain the success of the teleost bony fish group, with their large number of species adapted to numerous different ecosystems.